Bammton History, Family Crest & Coats of Arms

-Another 25 words (2 lines of text) are included under the topic Early Bammton Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Bammton Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bammton family to the New World and Oceana
+Migration of the Bammton family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Bammton, or a variant listed above: Thomas Bampton, who sailed to Nova Scotia in 1749.
 Charles Bampton was recorded in the Algoma District of Ontario in 1871.

 Related Stories +

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.